BLACK BARBIE

 “BLACK BARBIE: a Documentary”

 Director Lagueria Davis, 2023, USA, TRT 100 min, not rated (G).
+The feature film is preceded by a related short documentary, 4.5 minutes.
 Each screening includes post-film discussion, which most patrons find worthwhile.
-With short trailers, intro and post-film audience conversation, allow 2.3 hours for the total experience.
+With intro, films and post-film audience conversation, allow 2.5 hours for the total experience.
+Free dolls for kids 4 – 11 will be offered at each screening by The Brown Girl Project, subject to availability while supplies last.

 WHERE: